yupanasenko/libakrypt_faq/Readme.md

 7. national variant of password-based key derivation function (PBKDF2) described by R 50.1.111-2016;
 8. a some set of pseudo random generators for various operation systems.

+9. following a draft we have implementation of russian AEAD mode for block ciphers (MGM mode)

 Library can be used successfully under Linux, Windows (since XP), FreeBSD, MacOs and ReactOS operation systems.
 Also we have positive runs of library on mobile devices under Sailfish OS